dshafik/bag/docs/mapping.md

 ## How Mapping Works

 Mapping should be thought of as aliasing property names.
-The input mapper determines what the _incoming_ alias should be by transforming the original property name, while the output mapper transform the property name and uses it for the _outgoing_ property name.
+The input mapper determines what the _incoming_ aliases _could_ be by transforming the original property name, while the output mapper transform the property name and uses it for the _outgoing_ property name.
 This means that if you want to map a `propertyName` from the input `property_name` you would use a `SnakeCase` mapper, rather than a `camelCase` mapper.

 ## Mapping Names

-To map names use the `MapName`, `MapInputName`, or `MapOutputName` attributes.
-The `MapName` attribute can either be applied to the entire class, **or** to an individual property.
+To map names use the `Bag\Attributes\MapName`, `Bag\Attributes\MapInputName`, or `Bag\Attributes\MapOutputName` attributes.
+These attributes can either be applied to the entire class, **or** to an individual property.

 ### Class-level Mapping